JDDoesDev/presentations/osmi.md

 Note:
 - As I mentioned, I have mental illness
 - I suffered in silence
     - For a very long time I was in denial.
-I was afraid that admitting I had an illness would make it real
-  - Also victim of the stigma.  i thought mental illness meant someone was damaged or defective and i didn't want to be either
+    - Guilty of the stigma.
-- Perfect health until doctor tells you otherwise
+    - i thought mental illness meant someone was damaged or defective and i didn't want to be either
-- I worried that if I told people they would treat me differently
+- I worried that if I told people how i felt, they'd leave me

-fragment - Something that I often need to tell myself
+fragment - Something that I often need to tell myself.
+Not defective or damaged, I have a disease.
+It's a disorder, not a decision.

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->